 Master Bedroom –10’x12′ allows a narrow aisle around a king-sized bed.
-14’x14′ seems comfortably big.
+14’x14′ seems comfortable, 15’x16′ is most common.
 A skylight over the bed to see stars at night is a luxury to be considered.

-Master Bath 5’x8′ is still the minimum but especially in the master bath I like to make it a bit bigger.
-I like having a separated tub so that bathing has more stlye to it than washing your car.
+Master Bath 5’x8′ is still the minimum but especially in the master bath I like to make it bigger, often 8’x12′.
+I like having a separated tub so that bathing has more style to it than washing a car.
 Many people these days like to have a shower stall as well as a tub.
 The counter in the master bath should be about 6′ long rather than the usual 2′ minimum.
 I always enjoy a skylight over the tub.

 Hallways –3′ wide minimum.
 Make hallways as short as possible.
 I try to not use hallways at all.

 Front Porch –4’x4′ is a good minimum.
 Often porches are made long and narrow to the point where they don’t function well.
 Make them as square as possible.
 A large front porch will make the house seem more welcoming.